Wu Yan (general): Animosity from Lu Kang's sons

-Emperor Wu once questioned Wu Yan on who was better between Lu Kang and his cousin, Lu Xi (陸喜).
+Emperor Wu once questioned Wu Yan on who was better between Lu Kang and his cousin, Lu Xi (陸喜; son of Lu Mao).
 Wu Yan remarked, "In moral prestige, Kang is inferior to Xi.
 In meritorious deeds, Xi does not compare to Kang."
 After Wu Yan was stationed in Jiaozhou, he sent gifts to Lu Kang's sons, Lu Ji and Lu Yun.
 Ji wanted to accept them at first, but Yun stopped him, citing his poor upbringing as well as the remark he made about their father.
 Ji agreed, and the two began speaking lowly about Wu Yan to others.
 However, one official, Yin Yu (尹虞), admonished the brothers for judging Wu Yan by his circumstances and ruthlessly slandering him for a minor disrespect.
 The brothers, realizing their mistakes, stopped their criticism of Wu Yan and became friendlier with him.